pfnet/pytorch-pfn-extras/docs/source/user_guide/logic.rst

 ------------------------------------------------------------------------------------------

 PPE provides a default logic that performs the forward/backward/optimizer loop for a single model.
-This logic allows using some torch features such as AMP and GradScaler and performs the backward pass on the outputs specified by the config option backward_outputs.
+This logic allows using some torch features such as AMP autocast and GradScaler and performs the backward pass on the outputs specified by the config option backward_outputs.